Just add WATER: WebAssembly-based Circumvention Transports: Abstract

 As Internet censors rapidly evolve new blocking techniques, circumvention tools must also adapt and roll out new strategies to remain unblocked.
 But new strategies can be time consuming for circumventors to develop and deploy, and usually an update to one tool often requires significant additional effort to be ported to others.
 Moreover, distributing the updated application across different platforms poses its own set of challenges.

-In this paper, we introduce \water (\waterfullname), a novel design that enables applications to use a WebAssembly-based application-layer to wrap network transports (e.g., TLS).
+In this paper, we introduce \water (\waterfullname), a novel design that enables applications to use a WebAssembly-based application-layer (e.g., TLS) to wrap network connections and provide network transports.
 Deploying a new circumvention technique with \water only requires distributing the WebAssembly Transport Module(\emph{WATM}) binary and any transport-specific configuration, allowing dynamic transport updates without any change to the application itself.
 WATMs are also designed to be generic such that different applications using \water can use the same WATM to rapidly deploy successful circumvention techniques to their own users, facilitating rapid interoperability between independent circumvention tools.

 \keywords{censorship, circumvention, transport, network, {WebAssembly}}